Astros top Yankees 6-4 to win ALCS, advance to World Series

 CLICK HERE TO GET THE FOX NEWS APP

+Houston got rolling in the first inning when Yuli Gurriel smacked a three-run home run.

 Game 6 was not without controversy.
-In the second inning, Yankees hitter Brett Gardner had two strikes called against him by home plate umpire Marvin Hudson that appeared questionable on replays.
+After the New York scored a run in the second inning, Yankees hitter Brett Gardner had two strikes called against him by home plate umpire Marvin Hudson that appeared questionable on replays.
 The Yankees had two runners on base at the time, with two outs and Houston leading 3-1.

 In the seventh inning, Houston outfielder Michael Brantley made a diving catch in left field and turned it into a double play by catching New York's Aaron Judge, who was too far off first base.